robrant/pi-setup/docs/running.md

 ## Hosts file

+#### Configuring 1 Pi?

 If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` file.
 Only change this if you either know the IP or have change the hostname on the raspberry pi.

+#### Configuring multiple Pis?

+This playbook is written so that you can configure multiple Raspberry Pis in one run of the playbook.
+You will need to provide the IPs of your new Pis like so:

+		[pi]
+		192.168.0.3
+		192.168.0.4
+		192.168.0.5

+To get away from using IPs, the hostname play will set the system `hostname` variable of each host (on the pi) based on a prefix you provide and the index position of the host within the `hosts` file `[pi]` group.
+The variable that controls the prefix is `new_hostname_prefix`, which is set in `hostname/defaults/main.yml` but can be overridden in the `playbook.yml` file.

+Using the example above and given a `new_hostname_prefix` of `pibox`, it will make the hosts file look like this:

+		[pi]
+		pibox0
+		pibox1
+		pibox2

+and change the hostname (`/etc/hostname`) on the pis to the values above (`pibox0`,`pibox1`,`pibox2`).

 ## Variables